yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 ## Rates

-**$100+** per hour we gladly pay to an expert who owns a few popular open source products; has a StackOverflow score above 20K; has certifications, articles, presentations, and maybe even patents.
+**$100+** per hour we gladly pay to an expert who owns a few popular open source products; has a Stack Overflow score above 20K; has certifications, articles, presentations, and maybe even patents.

-**$50+** per hour we pay to a professional programmer who has open source projects on his own or is an active contributor; has a StackOverflow score over 5K; is writing about software development;
+**$50+** per hour we pay to a professional programmer who has open source projects on his own or is an active contributor; has a Stack Overflow score over 5K; is writing about software development;
 possesses a few certifications.

-**$30+** per hour we pay to a programmer who regularly contributes to open source code; is present in StackOverflow; has some certifications.
+**$30+** per hour we pay to a programmer who regularly contributes to open source code; is present in Stack Overflow; has some certifications.

 **$15** per hour we pay to everybody else.